 1) Fallout 2

-Full disclosure: this entry has a lot of personal significance for me — it altered how I viewed America and its politics, and it gave me a safe space to explore my sexual identity.
 But objectively, I see it as the pinnacle of what Fallout has to offer: a zany, post-apocalyptic game with an incredible amount of choice, a smart critique of American ideals - all packaged in a more cerebral genre than the modern titles.
 (It's a turn-based RPG.)

 While I enjoyed Fallout: New Vegas, the actual town of New Vegas - to be more exact, the Strip - was a bitter disappointment.
 You spend a good third of the game waiting to get into this fabled gambling utopia, only for the gates to finally open and reveal four deserted casinos squatting amongst post-apocalyptic debris.
 No texture, no threat, no soul.
 Not so in New Reno.